Department of Mathematics

 Jeungeun Park

 I am interested in developing and applying mathematical methods to models arising in natural and applied sciences.
-In particular, my research involves partial differential equations, nonlinear dynamics, and numerical simulation.
+In particular, my research involves differential equations, nonlinear dynamics, and numerical simulation.
 Mathematical models of my interest help to understand image denoising, bacterial movement, and bacterial chemotaxis.

 Anca Radulescu